pkardas/notes/books/clean-code.md

 - use copy of data , collect results from multiple threads and merge results
 - threads should be as independent as possible

-Java supports thread-safe collections, eg. ConcurrentHashMap, there are also other classes to support advanced
+Java supports thread-safe collections, e.g. ConcurrentHashMap, there are other classes to support advanced concurrency:
-concurrency: ReentrantLock - a lock that can be acquired and released, Semaphore - a classic lock with count, CountDownLatch - a lock that waits for a number of events before releasing all threads waiting on it.
+ReentrantLock - a lock that can be acquired and released, Semaphore - a classic lock with count, CountDownLatch - a lock that waits for a number of events before releasing all threads waiting on it.

 Couple of behaviours:

-- Bound Resources - resources of a fixed size or number used in a concurrent environment, eg. database connection
+- Bound Resources - resources of a fixed size or number used in a concurrent environment, e.g. database connection
 - Mutual Exclusion - only one thread can access shared data or a shared resource at a time
-- Starvation - thread(s) prohibited from proceeding fro an excessively long time or forever
+- Starvation - thread(s) prohibited from proceeding for an excessively long time or forever
 - Deadlock - two or more threads waiting for each other to finish
 - Livelock - threads in lockstep, each trying to do work but finding another "in the way", threads continue trying to make progress but are unable